Andereoo/TkinterWeb/docs/HTMLFRAME.md

 ---
 #### `load_url(url, decode=None, force=False, insecure=False)`
 Loads and parses html from the given url.
 A local file will be loaded if the url begins with "file://".
 If the url begins with "https://" or "http://", a website will be loaded.
+If the url begins with "view-source:", the source code of the webpage will be displayed.
+Loading "about:tkinterweb" will open a page with debugging information.

 Parameters
 * **url** *(string)* - Specifies the url to load.